What is EUMEPS?

 What is polystyrene?

 Polystyrene is an organic compound consisting of hydrogen and carbon.
-Polystyrene is chemically very inert, being resistant to acids and bases but is easily dissolved by many chlorinated solvents, and many aromatic hydrocarbon solvents.
+Polystyrene is chemically inert.

 What is polystyrene foam?

-The term polystyrene foam applies to two types of materials that have very different production methods and technical functions but are frequently confused.
+The term polystyrene foam applies to two types of materials that are produced byhave different production methods and technical properties but are frequently confused.
 One is called EPS (or Expanded Polystyrene), the other is called XPS (or Extruded Polystyrene).

 What is expanded polystyrene (EPS)?

-Expanded polystyrene (EPS) is widely used commodity polymer.
+Expanded polystyrene (EPS) is widely used plastic foam.
 It has been a material of choice for more than 50 years because of its versatility, lightweight, reliable insulation characteristics, and cost effectiveness.
 It is widely used in many everyday applications, such as fish boxes, bicycle helmets and insulation material.

 EPS was invented by Dr. Fritz Stastny, a scientist working at BASF in Germany in 1949, whereas Styrofoam is a trademark that belongs to Dow Chemical and which relates to XPS.
 It was discovered in 1941.
-In many countries EPS is also known by its local brand name e.g. In Denmark it is often referred to as Flamingo, while in Sweden it is called Frigolit and in Germany it is called Styropor.
+In many countries EPS is also known by its local brand name e.g. for example in Germany it is called Styropor.

 How is EPS made?